 I once thought that my empathic skills were mystical, because if you can read and understand emotions, you can look exactly like a psychic.
 You can see the stuff people think they’re hiding, and you can become very skilled at working with people and getting down to the brass tacks of who they are.
 Through empathy, you can get to know people very deeply in a seemingly magical length of time.

 However, empathy also makes you question yourself and your actions.
 It’s almost impossible to be a scam artist and an empath at the same time, because you feel the pain of others, so you don’t tend to hurt people if you can help it.
 Empathy made me question my seemingly psychic skills very intently, and in 2003, I ended my career to return to college and study the heck out of the human condition!

 I discovered that empathy is a natural human ability, but it looks magical because most of us are educated out of our empathic skills at a very early age.
 We’re taught to ignore our emotions and focus on what people say rather than what they mean.
 We’re taught that the emotions are the opposite of rationality; therefore, our emotions go unheeded, dishonored, and unheard.

-We’ll talk more about empaths and empathy, but since you are an empath, watch yourself with new eyes.
+We’ll talk more about empaths and empathy, but since you are an empath, watch yourself closely.
 When are you aware that you’re reading gesture, nuance, undercurrent, and subtext?
 When do you hear what isn’t spoken?
-When do you detect an emotion that tells you something about another person — and do you work with it or ignore it?
+When do you detect an emotion that tells you something about another person — and do you work with it, or ignore it?
 Or is it totally situation-dependent?

 How do you work with your own empathic skills?